DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

         description: Yaml file path.
         default: savu/plugins/loaders/full_field_loaders/nxtomo_loader.yaml

-The yaml text should begin with three dashes to indicate the beginning \
-of the file.
-Then list the names of parameters required.
+You should list the names of parameters required.
 After each name you \
 need a colon.
 Then you include an indent and put four pieces of information: \
 visibility, dtype, description, default.